sg893052/sonic-buildimage/platforms/pddf/brcm_pal_pddf.md

 ipmitool and ipmiapi are two methods of getting ipmi data. ipmitool uses ipmitool command to get data from BMC while ipmiapi will use kernel ipmi interfaces to retrieve the data. ipmiapi will be implemented in the future.

 > **attr_name**:
 The PDDF BMC JSON design has the pre-defined list of the attribute names which is platform independent.
 IPMI is an standardized interface specification, but the naming convention of ipmitool output is vendor specific.
-The pre-defined attribue name list provides the ability to use generic PDDF plugins to retrieve information for all platforms.
+The pre-defined attribue name list provides the ability to use generic PDDF generic device object classes to retrieve information for all platforms.

 > **bmc_cmd**:
 There are two types of cmds: raw ipmi request and non raw ipmi request.
 The list of available ipmitool commands can be found by